D4rrenDeng/D4rrenDeng/README.md

 - 👋 Hi, I’m @D4rrenDeng
 - 👀 I’m a software developer in the making
-- 🌱 I’m currently a beginner again learning fundamentals such as data structure and algorithm
+- 🌱 I’m currently a graduate student pursuing Master's degree in Software Engineering at UWaterloo
 - 💞️ I’m looking to collaborate on self-learning software development
 - 📫 How to reach me: darrent211@gmail.com